Skip to content

 Core NeedFirst ChoiceCharacteristics

-Fast key lookup (no ordering needed)std::unordered_mapAverage O(1) lookup
+Fast lookup by key (no ordering needed)std::unordered_mapAverage O(1) lookup

-Key lookup with ordered iterationstd::mapO(log n), red-black tree
+Lookup by key with ordered traversalstd::mapO(log n), red-black tree

 Unique element setstd::setAutomatic deduplication, ordered

 This table covers 90% of daily decisions.
-The remaining 10% involves deque (double-ended queue, O(1) insertion/deletion at both ends), list (doubly linked list, O(1) middle insertion/deletion but terrible cache performance), multimap / multiset (allowing duplicate keys), and so on.
-You can look up the documentation when you encounter them.
+The remaining 10% involves std::deque (double-ended queue, O(1) insertion/deletion at both ends), std::list (doubly linked list, O(1) insertion/deletion in the middle but terrible cache performance), std::multiset / std::multimap (allow duplicate keys), etc. You can check the documentation when you encounter them.

-There is a practical rule of thumb worth remembering: if you're not sure what to use, just use vector.
-Bjarne Stroustrup (the creator of C++) and many C++ experts have repeatedly emphasized this point. vector performs decently in most scenarios; even when its theoretical complexity isn't optimal, its cache friendliness often makes it win in real-world benchmarks.
-Only consider other containers when you can clearly articulate "why vector won't work."
+A useful rule of thumb is worth remembering: If you aren't sure what to use, use std::vector.
+Bjarne Stroustrup (the father of C++) and many C++ experts have repeatedly emphasized this point. std::vector performs well in most scenarios; even if the theoretical complexity isn't optimal, its cache friendliness often makes it win in actual benchmarks.
+Only when you can clearly articulate "why vector won't work" do you need to consider other containers.

-Pitfall Warnings — Where the STL Most Often Goes Wrong
+Pitfall Warning — Where STL Most Often Goes Wrong

-After using the STL for a while, you'll find that what really gives you a headache isn't "how to call a certain interface," but those traps where "it compiles, even runs fine, but the logic is already wrong."
-Here we go through the most common pitfalls one by one, each of which I or C++ developers I know have stepped into for real.
+After using STL for a while, you will find that the real headache is often not "how to call a certain interface," but those traps where "it compiles, maybe even runs normally, but the logic is already wrong."
+Here we go through the most common pitfalls one by one, each of which I or C++ developers I know have actually stepped into.

 Pitfall 1: Iterator Invalidation

-We mentioned this issue when discussing vector, but it doesn't just affect vector, and it doesn't only happen during reallocation.
-The core rule is this: for vector and string, any operation that might trigger reallocation (push_back, emplace_back, insert, or reallocation caused by reserve) invalidates all iterators, pointers, and references.
+This issue was mentioned when discussing std::vector, but it doesn't just affect std::vector, nor does it only happen during reallocation.
+The core rule is this: for std::vector and std::string, any operation that might cause reallocation (push_back, emplace_back, reserve, or resize causing reallocation) invalidates all iterators, pointers, and references.
 Even without reallocation, insert and erase invalidate iterators at and after the affected position.
-For deque, any insertion operation invalidates all iterators.
-For map, set, unordered_map, and unordered_set, erase only invalidates the iterator pointing to the erased element—other iterators remain unaffected.
-This is a very important distinction.
+For std::deque, any insertion operation invalidates all iterators.
+For std::map, std::set, std::unordered_map, std::unordered_set, erase only invalidates iterators pointing to the deleted elements, leaving other iterators unaffected—this is a very important distinction.

 cpp